Athira-Sabu/backstage/plugins/notifications-common/README.md

 # Notifications common plugin

-Welcome to the common package for the notifications plugin!
+Welcome to the common package for the notifications common plugin!

 This package contains shared types and utilities used by both the [notifications backend](plugins/notifications-backend/README.md)